-- Ascencia's Homeless Services Liaison position serves as Ascencia's liaison to local government, business and other stakeholders on matters related to homelessness in Burbank and the east San Fernando Valley.
+- Foundation grants such as Dignity Health Foundation and Mother Joseph Fund have enabled us to continue to provide supportive housing for vulnerable, high-cost users of hospital services since the Social Innovation Fund 5-year grant ended in 2017.
+Originally known as the 10th Decile Project, Ascencia staff work with local hospitals to identify eligible patients.
+Services include assisting clients in connecting to housing and a medical home, and navigating needed health, nutrition education, assistance with daily living, financial literacy, and other services to stabilize them in permanent supportive housing and to reduce their impact on emergency services. - Ascencia's Homeless Services Liaison position serves as Ascencia's liaison to local government, business and other stakeholders on matters related to homelessness in Burbank and the east San Fernando Valley.
 This includes representing Ascencia in planning initiatives in the Cities of Los Angeles, Glendale and Burbank, the County of Los Angeles, and the multi-agency planning underway related to the Los Angeles River.
 When not in the field, Ascencia's Homeless Services Liaison is co-located at the City of Burbank Community Development Department.
-The position is responsible for being the point of contact on all homeless-related matters for the City of Burbank and coordinates closely with Ascencia's street outreach team. - The City of West Hollywood contracts with Ascencia to provide a street outreach team, case management, and reserves ten of emergency housing beds for West Hollywood referrals.
-Both of these contracts will be renewed with enhancements beyond FY 2018-19. - Since FY 2017-18 Ascencia has been expanding services by contracting with the Department of Health Services to provide intensive supportive services to 20 clients (20 per caseload) placed in permanent supportive housing through Housing for Health.
-The program expanded to five caseloads, serving 100 clients in 2018-19.
+The position is responsible for being the point of contact on all homeless-related matters for the City of Burbank and coordinates closely with Ascencia's street outreach team. - The City of West Hollywood contracts with Ascencia to provide a street outreach team, case management, reserves ten of emergency housing beds for West Hollywood referrals, and provides Housing Retention Services. - Ascencia provides services by contracting with the Department of Health Services to provide intensive supportive case management services to 120 clients placed in permanent supportive housing through Housing for Health. - The Housing Location Navigator position serves as Ascencia's cultivator of units by developing relationships with to property owners who are open to renting permanent housing space to homeless individuals and/or families.